-On arrival, please ensure you use your bottled water and hand soap to wash your hands outside the service user's property.
+On arrival to the service user's property, please ensure you use your bottled water and hand soap to wash your hands outside the service user's property.
 Please ensure your hands are dry and put a pair of gloves on.